Please follow the steps below before your immigrant visa interview at the U.S. Embassy in Helsinki, Finland.

 The following persons may accompany a visa applicant to their interview:

 Attorneys are not permitted to accompany clients into the waiting room or to their interview.

 Immigrant visa fees

 If you have not paid all required fees to either the National Visa Center or via the appointment website, please be prepared to pay these fees on the day of your interview.

-All fees may be paid in U.S. dollars.
-We accept cash and credit cards only.
+All fees may be paid in U.S. dollars or Euros.
+We prefer credit or debit card payments but can also accept cash.
 Please note that if you are found ineligible to receive a visa, the application fee cannot be refunded.
 A complete list of fees can be found here.

 Do not make travel plans outside of Finland

 If your visa is approved, we will keep your passport at the embassy while we prepare your immigration packet and print a visa for your passport.
-We will return your passport to you later via courier services only.
 If you have to travel within Finland while your passport is still with us, please make sure you have a valid picture ID other than your passport.

 A consular officer can make a decision on a visa application only after reviewing the formal application and interviewing the applicant.
 There is no guarantee that you will receive a visa.
 Do not sell your house, car or property, resign from your job or make non-refundable flight or other travel arrangements until you have received your immigrant visa.